Red Hook Houses: Development

-Later years
+20th century

 On December 17, 1992, P.S.
-15 principal Patrick Daly was murdered when he walked into the crossfire looking for a student who left the school after a fight at the Red Hook Houses.
+15 principal Patrick Daly was killed when he walked into the crossfire looking for a student who left the school after a fight at the Red Hook Houses.
 The residents of the houses and school were shocked by the principal's death, and a 17-year-old suspect was later arrested and charged with killing Daly.
 After the death, undercover police officers began patrolling the development to remove drugs and violence from the area.

 In 1998, the New York City Police Department led a five-month investigation of drug sales at the Red Hook Houses which ended in the arrest of 400 suspects, with 95 percent being residents of the houses.

+21st century

 Between January 1, 2013, and March 30, 2015, NYCHA tested 113 apartments for lead.
 Of these, 105 had positive lead tests, the highest positive-test rate of any property in the city.